 Install Bacula#

-If you do not have Bacula installed yet, you can use Bacularis to install it.
-This function is available directly in the Bacularis installation wizard.
+If you don’t have Bacula installed yet, you can use Bacularis to install it.
+This functionality is available directly through the Bacularis installation wizard.

-If you prefer to install Bacula manually and configure Bacularis to use it, that is fine as well.
-In this case you can skip this documentation section.
+If you prefer to install Bacula manually and configure Bacularis afterward, that’s perfectly fine.
+In that case, you can skip this section.

 What is required?#